 Whipsnade Zoo map

-At 600 acres (2.4 km2) ZSL Whipsnade Zoo is massive and hosts a lot of animals.
+At 600 acres (2.4 km2), ZSL Whipsnade Zoo is massive and hosts many animals.

 A map will ensure you don’t get lost and find the animal enclosures easily.

-Whipsnade Zoo’s map will also help you figure out visitor services such as the restrooms, restaurants, picnic spots, smoking areas, Safari bus stops, etc.
+Whipsnade Zoo’s map will also help you determine visitor services such as restrooms, restaurants, picnic spots, smoking areas, Safari bus stops, etc.